creachadair/wirepb-experiment/README.md

   generate a different string than if the field was omitted.

   This problem could be worked around by recognizing and filtering out fields that encode the default (zero) value.
+This is slightly tricky, though, as it changes the length and content of fields rather than only their order.

 - The algorithm does not handle "packed" repeated fields of scalar type.
   Packed repeated fields are encoded as a wire-type string of concatenated